 There is a clear discrepancy in the deuteron rms charge radius obtained from electronic vs muonic atoms.
 The uncertainties in the electron scattering results are too large to have an impact on helping resolve the discrepancy.
-Therefore, there is an urgent need for an electron scattering experiment which can extract the deuteron radius more precisely than achieved to date.
-We propose an experiment which can accomplish the higher precision by using a single setup to measure e-d scattering and use a pure QED Møller scattering cross section for normalization rather than the e-p scattering cross section as have been done for all previous electron scattering experiments.
-This experiment will extract the deuteron charge radius from determining the charge form factor from measuring e-d scattering cross sections normalized to Møller scattering reaching unprecedentedly low values of Q^2 .
+However, all previous extractions of the deuteron rms radius from ed electron scattering measurements were normalized to absolute cross section measurements on hydrogen.
+They also have a significant variation between experiments.
+Therefore, there is an urgent need for an electron scattering experiment that does not rely on the hydrogen cross section and which can extract the deuteron radius with higher precision than achieved to date.
+We propose an experiment which can achieve higher precision by using a single setup to measure e-d scattering and use a pure QED Møller scattering cross section for normalization rather than the e-p scattering cross section used for all previous electron scattering experiments.
+This experiment will extract the deuteron charge radius by determining the charge form factor from the measured e-d scattering cross sections normalized to Møller scattering reaching unprecedentedly low values of Q^2 .

 The recently completed PRad experiment, has successfully demonstrated the techniques proposed in this experiment.
 The PRad experiment was able to reach the lowest Q^2 of any electron scattering experiment, and at the same time cover a wide range in Q in a single setting, to enable a precise extrapolation to $Q^2 = 0$.
-Using an upgraded version of the PRad setup we can measure e-d, e-p and Møller scattering in the same experimental setup.
-This will allow us to extract the most precise deuteron charge radius to date using electron scattering and thereby make a direct impact on the "deuteron radius puzzle".
+Using an upgraded version of the PRad setup we will measure e-d, e-p and Møller scattering in the same experimental setup.
+This will allow us to extract the most precise deuteron charge radius to date using electron scattering and the most precise measurement of the charge form factor of the deuteron at low Q^2 .